JadeOfMaar/RationalResources/README.md

 # Comprehensive Planetary Resources
-Comprehensive Planetary Resources is inspired by [Realistic Atmospheres](https://github.com/OhioBob/Realistic-Atmospheres) made by [OhioBob](https://github.com/OhioBob/), and is designed to operate on the KSP Community Resource Pack and perform the following:
+Comprehensive Planetary Resources is inspired by [Realistic Atmospheres](https://github.com/OhioBob/Realistic-Atmospheres) made by [OhioBob](https://github.com/OhioBob/) and operates on the KSP Community Resource Pack or WBI Classic Stock.
-To strip out the entirely random resource distributions and to apply "distribution templates" (carefully configured groups of resource distributions) according to the logically expected class and composition of a body.
+Comprehensive Planetary Resources strips out the entirely random resource distributions and applies "distribution templates" (carefully configured groups of resource distributions) according to the logically expected class and composition of a body.
 While this mod is installed, un-configured bodies will have no resources at all.

 This mod enables planet makers to easily assign these distribution templates to their planet packs and skip the headaches of figuring out and writing the individual nodes themselves, and assorting all of their writings into several per-resource config files.